Skip to content

 Number of frames to skip after processing a given frame.
 Improves performance, at expense of frame and time accuracy, and may increase probability of missing motion events.
 If set, -l/--min-event-length, -tb/--time-before-event, and -tp/--time-post-event will all be scaled relative to the source framerate.
 Values above 1 or 2 are not recommended.

-When using the default output mode (opencv), skipped frames are not included.
+When using output modes which re-encode processed frames (encode, opencv), skipped frames are not included.
 Set -m/--output-mode to ffmpeg or copy to include all frames from the input video when writing motion events to disk.

 Although adjusted for frame skipping, bounding box smoothing may be inconsistent when using frame skipping.
 Set -bb 0 to disable smoothing.